-Prevalence and Associated Factors of Psychological Distress of Patients with Stroke Attending a Neurology Clinic: A Cross-sectional Study
+Prevalence and Associated Factors of Psychological Distress of Patients with Stroke Attending a Neurology Clinic — An Analytical Cross-sectional Study

-Methods: A descriptive cross-sectional study was conducted among 177 patients with stroke attending the Neurology Clinics of the NHSL, Colombo who were sampled by multistage random sampling.
+Methods: A descriptive cross-sectional study with an analytical component was conducted among 177 patients with stroke attending the Neurology Clinics of the NHSL, Colombo, who were sampled by multistage random sampling.
+Psychological distress was assessed using the Kessler Psychological Distress Scale (K-10).
+Data collected under 6 domains underwent initial bivariate analysis using Chi-square and Fisher's Exact Tests, followed by multivariate analysis via binary logistic regression.

-Conclusion: The prevalence of psychological distress among patients with stroke attending the Neurology Clinics of the NHSL, Colombo.
+Conclusion: The prevalence of psychological distress among patients with stroke attending the Neurology Clinics of the NHSL, Colombo, is considerably high and is associated with multiple health and non-health related factors.

 Metrics